top 0

 Baking

 Unleash your domestic goddess (or god) at one of the city’s top baking schools.
 Whip up some gorgeous cupcakes, master the skill of creating beautiful floral decorations with icing, or craft your very own couture handbag cake (yes, you read that right), with the sweet treat maestros at Complete Deelite.
-There are several workshops (starting from $680) for different experience levels to choose from, so you could find yourself creating tropical hibiscus flowers and leaves in Wilton advanced skills workshops, or baking delicious dairy-free cupcakes.
+There are several workshops for different experience levels to choose from, so you could find yourself creating tropical hibiscus flowers and leaves in Wilton advanced skills workshops, or baking delicious dairy-free cupcakes.
 There really is something for every aspiring baker, and all tools and supplies are included.

 Complete Deelite, 3/F, On Lan Centre, 11–15 On Lan Street, Central | (+852) 3167 7022